 We are also proud of our South African roots.
 We have been a direct beneficiary of South Africa’s democratisation and of the historic compact that accompanied it.
 More than a decade ago, we therefore donated a 20% ownership stake in our South African operation (then the only one) to a purpose-created foundation in order to fund the education of black South African economists.
 Including current students, the foundation has funded graduate studies for more than 30 specialists in the field.
 Alumni of this programme have filled senior positions in the National Treasury, the Reserve Bank and the Competition Commission, among others.
 Many alumni have also worked for Genesis, or continue to work for it, on a number of different teams.

 Although Genesis is no longer solely an economics firm, we still employ many economists and work extensively in the area.
 Our economics roots have therefore formed our identity.
 Clarity of thought, analytical rigour, an evidence-driven approach, a thirst for getting to the truth of the matter: these parts of our DNA come from our grounding in economics.

-The firm, which is still jointly owned by the founding partners and the foundation, has grown to include 12 partners and more than a 140 full-time staff.
+The firm, which is still jointly owned by the founding partners and the foundation, has grown to include 14 partners and more than 150 full-time consultants.

 Sign up to Genesis News